joostvanveen/litespeedcache/README.md

 ```

 ### Excluding query string from cache

-A query string will not be cached if it matches any of the URIs set as excluded
+A query string consists of the paramters added to a URL after the question mark.
+In `https://example.com/foo?bar=baz`, the query string is `bar=baz`

-(In `https://example.com/foo?bar=baz`, the query string is `bar=baz`).
-The excluded URIs can contain wildcards.
+A query string will not be cached if it matches any of the URIs set as excluded.
+The excluded query strings can contain wildcards.

 In the following example, the URL `https://example.com/search?query=foo&page=1&direction=desc` would not be cached.